Some of the best exercises that we can do for our left-hand at the cello (see below) involve shifting doublestops.

-With doublestopped shifting we move into a very complex world in which all the difficulties of doublestops-in-one-position are now magnified and multiplied by the addition of the shifts.
+With doublestopped shifting, we move into a very complex world in which all the difficulties of doublestops-in-one-position are now magnified and multiplied by the addition of the shifts.
 This is rocket science for cellists and it will help to move into it gradually, by progressively adding new complexities for both the ears and the fingers.
 One way to do this is to practice on the two strings in the same way that pianists practice their two hands: separately.
 We can use three different graded preparatory levels of separation to work up progressively to the finished doublestop passage.

 - shift sizes and speeds (normally faster and/or larger = more difficult)

 - finger coordination challenges